 But putting those negative stories and police records aside, consider how much knowledge they may recall that you and your immediate family can't.

-They may LOVE you for showing or giving them a copy of an old photo they were in!
+They may LOVE you for showing or even giving them a copy of an old photo they were in!
 Stories you had completely forgotten about might start gushing out of them.

 Remember, a photo of a birthday party may represent just another party you had growing up to you.
-But to your cousin, or that odd hairy neighbor who lived down the street from you that just happened to drop by that day, it might have been a life changing experience for them!
+But to your cousin, or that oddly hairy neighbor who lived down the street from you that just happened to drop by that day, it might have been a life changing experience for them!

 Everyone is unique and files away memories in their brains differently than someone else.